Narayanpur, Sakri, Darbhanga

-Narayanpur is a village in Darbhanga district, Bihar state, India.
+Narayanpur or Narainpur (نرائن پور/नारायणपुर) is a village in Darbhanga district, Bihar state, India.
 It is located 24 km from Darbhanga, the district headquarters.

-Narayanpur is a village with a population of 2,655 as per the 2011 census, Narayanpur is a village which is rapidly developing like a town.
-NH 57 is very near to this village and a railway junction is also present at a distance of 2 km.
+It is a village with a population of 26,655, according to the 2011 census of India, The village has experienced significant development in recent years and has several urban-like amenities and facilities.
+National Highway 27 (NH 27) is located near the village, while Sakri Junction Railway Station is situated approximately 2 km.

-Urdu is the local language in the Narayanpur area.
-Maithili is also spoken by a considerable number of people.
-Hindi is also spoken in the region.
-There is also a local unknown (mixture of Maithili and Urdu) language being spoken by the Muslim community.
+Hindi and Maithili are the main local languages in the area.
+Urdu is also widely spoken by a considerable number of people.
+A local variety, which is a mixture of Maithili and Urdu, is also spoken by some members of the Muslim Community.

 Geography

 The climate of this region is moderate.
-Local winds like loo blow in the summer.
-There are two ponds which are locally called Daiwali pokhar, located in west direction, while Dalaukhar is in the east direction.
+Local winds such as the Loo (wind) blow during the summer.
 There is a balanced ecosystem, a series of mango orchids are being planted with different types of species.
+The Kamala River passes through Narayanpur and forms an important part of the village's local geography and landscape.

 Religion

-There are four mosques, Jama Masjid is one of them where people gather for a Friday prayer.
-There is Narayanpur Mahavir temple dedicated to Lord Hanuman, located in the centre of the market which is locally called Bazaar.
+There are four mosques in the area, one of which is Narayanpur Jama Masjid, located adjacent to TZ Road.
+People gather at the mosque for Friday prayer.
+There are also several temples in the area, including the Narayanpur Mahavir Temple, which is dedicated to Lord Hanuman and is located in the centre of the local market, known as Narayanpur Bazaar.